 Add the prawns, reserving the liquid.
 Stir fry them for a couple of minutes.
 The sticky prawns should attract some of the garlic and ginger as they turn a nice pink colour.
 Throw in the spring onions.

 Stir these in for about thirty seconds.
 Then add the beans, chili and lime zest.
-Add half the soy and honey marinade.
+Add half the soy and honey marinade and the rice wine.

 Stir this to incorporate and to get the sticky mixture on everything.
 Squeeze over the lime juice just before serving.